x11vnc/x11vnc-desktop/README.md

  - Supports Ubuntu LTS releases 22.04, 20.04, 18.04, 16.04, and 14.04, with very fast launching
  - Support Simplified Chinese (add `-t zh_CN` to the command-line option for `x11vnc_desktop.py`)
  - Automatically shares the current work directory from the host to Docker image
- - Is compatible with Singularity (tested with Singularity v2.6 and v3.2)
+ - Is compatible with Singularity (tested with Singularity v3.5)

 ![Build Status](https://github.com/x11vnc/x11vnc-desktop/actions/workflows/docker-image.yml/badge.svg)